pnp/cli-microsoft365/docs/manual/docs/cmd/yammer/group/group-user-add.md

 ## Remarks

 !!! attention
-    In order to use this command, you need to grant the Azure AD application used by the Office 365 CLI the permission to the Yammer API.
+    In order to use this command, you need to grant the Azure AD application used by the CLI for Microsoft 365 the permission to the Yammer API.
 To do this, execute the `cli consent --service yammer` command.

 If the specified user is not a member of the network, the command will return an HTTP 400 error message.